5-amino-6-(5-phosphoribosylamino)uracil reductase

-Thus, the two substrates of this enzyme are 5-amino-6-(5-phosphoribitylamino)uracil and NADP^{+}, whereas its 3 products are 5-amino-6-(5-phosphoribosylamino)uracil, NADPH, and H^{+}.
+The two substrates of this enzyme are 5-amino-6-(5-phospho-D-ribitylamino)uracil and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 5-amino-6-(5-phospho-β-D-ribosylamino)uracil, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 5-amino-6-(5-phosphoribitylamino)uracil:NADP^{+} 1'-oxidoreductase.
 This enzyme is also called aminodioxyphosphoribosylaminopyrimidine reductase.
 This enzyme participates in riboflavin metabolism.